kkmita/kkmita.github.io/_posts/2022-07-29-best-paper.md

 supervised class by the learning algorithms across varying values of confidence factor.

 More details in our article!
+You can access the Accepted Paper version directly
+<a href="/pdfs/KmitaCasalinoCastellanoHryniewiczKaczmarekMajer2022AcceptedPaper.pdf" class="image fit" target="_blank">here</a>.

 ## links